 CCTV - Do It Yourself Tutorial

 So you have decided to build video surveillance system yourself.
-This is not that difficult task but you have to know few very important things before you start.
+It's not that difficult task but you have to know a few very important things before you begin.

-Let’s start with cameras.
+Let's start with Security Cameras, .
 You have to decide on how many you need now, and how many you might need in the future.
-If you think you will be fine with just three for now, but maybe later you will add few more, remember to get DVR that will let you expand your system in the future.
-We offer 4ch or 16ch DVR.
-4 may be enough for small store or office, but for everything else you will need more than that.
-Let’s take a convenient store as an example.
+If you think you will be fine with just three for now, but maybe later you will be adding few more, remember to get DVR that will let you expand your system.
+We offer 4 channel, 8 channel, 16 channel, 24 channel and 32 channel Digital Video Recorder or DVR.
+4 may be enough for a small store or office and usually it is enough for Home Surveillance, but for everything else you will most likely need more video channels.
+Number of channel describes maximum number of CCTV Cameras that can be connected to the unit and view and recorded at once.
+Let's take a convenient store as an example.
 You will need one camera facing cash register, one at entrance door, and this leaves you just 2 cameras left for the rest of the store.
-Probably this won’t be enough.
+Probably this won't be enough.
+With the low prices of surveillance equipment, on average small convenient store uses 8 and more CCTV Cameras.
+This way every corner is covered.
+Criminals and Employees like taking advantage of blind spots, so make sure to eliminate it.
+This will pay off in long run, like every well designed surveillance system.

 So always count the cameras before you buy DVR.
 Good practice is to leave always some empty channels on your DVR.
-90% of our customers usually call us within one year after installing system, and ask for additional cameras.
+90% of our customers usually come back to us within one year after initial CCTV System installation, and ask for additional cameras.
 Keep it in mind designing your system.

-When you know how many cameras you will need, now it’s time to decide on kind and performance of each one.
+When you already know how many cameras you need, now it's time to decide on kind and performance and features of each one.

-So we have outdoor/indoor, day & night, infra red, day time, hidden, spy, professional, wireless.
+So we have outdoor/indoor, day & night, infrared, daytime only, hidden, spy, professional, wireless, dome, vandal resistant, bullet camera etc.

-Deciding if you need outdoor or indoor is easy.
+Deciding whether you need outdoor or indoor camera is easy.
 Remember only that with severe indoor conditions it may be better to use weatherproof camera (dust, moisture, low or very high temperature).

 If you have night lights around your property, you can use day & night cameras.
-Infra red are usually use in completely dark spots.
-Remember also, that LED’s on infra red cameras light up at night time.
+Infra red Security Cameras are usually used in completely dark spots.
+Remember also, that LED's on infra red cameras light up at night time.
 You can easily see camera.
-It’s not as bright as flashlight, but you can see dark red light of led’s when you look at the camera.
+It's not as bright as flashlight, but you can see dark red light of led's when you look at the camera.
+There are also some other Pros and Cons of Inrared CCTV Cameras

-If you don’t want your cameras to attract too much attention, use small bullet or dome cameras.
+If you don't want your cameras to attract too much attention, use small bullet CCTV Cameras or dome cameras.
 But if you own for example car dealership, you want bad guys to know that you have surveillance.
-This is when you put professional cameras in outdoor enclosures.
+This is when you put professional CCTV cameras in outdoor enclosures.
 They will think twice before entering property.
 Plus c-mount cameras are state of the art products.
 They use the most advanced digital picture processing.
-Auto iris, back light compensation, auto gain control, white balance are just some of the features you can find in c-mount cameras.
+Auto iris, back light compensation, auto gain control, white balance are just some of the features you can find on Professional Box c-mount cameras.
 It's also easy to use different lenses from wide 3.5mm to telephoto 100mm.

-Every security professional will tell you, that it’s always better to go with hard wired cameras than wireless.
-And it’s not only about the cost.
+Every security professional will tell you, that it's always better to go with hard wired cameras than wireless.
+And it's not only about the cost.
 Wireless systems are much less dependable.
-They trigger a lot of false alarms.
+With all kind of equipment creating electro-magnetic field, it is hard to depend on wireless signal these days.
+Wireless Cameras also trigger a lot of false alarms.
 On the top of that anybody can buy RF scanner and simply tap into your surveillance system.
-And you don’t want that to happen.
+And you don't want that to happen.

 Since you already know what you are looking for, I should mention few more things.
 Pay good attention, when buying cameras.
 For example most of professional cameras do not come with lens.
 You have to purchase them separately.
-Each camera needs power supply unless you using multi-channel power distributing box.
-You can make your life easy and use plug & play cables.
-They good for short runs (up to 300ft).
-If you need longer runs, use coaxial RG59 cable and low voltage cable for power.
-In this case you will need to put that ends on power cable and crimps on coax.
-This requires extra tools.
-You can also instead of using coax and low voltage cable, use Siamese cable.
-It may be a little more expensive, but makes running cables so much easier.
-When buying PTZ camera remember to get PTZ controller or RS232 adaptor.
-These do not usually come with camera.
+Each camera needs a power supply unless you are using multi-channel power distributing box.
+You can make your life easy and use plug & play cables to connect Cameras to the DVR.
+They are good for short runs (up to 300ft).
+If you need longer runs, use coaxial RG59 cable and low voltage cable for power or specially designed for CCTV Siamese Cable, which I do recommend.
+In this case you will need to put Power Ends (pigtails) on power cable and BNC Connectors on Coax Cable.
+This may require extra CCTV Installer Tools.
+When buying PTZ Camera remember to get PTZ Controller or RS232 Adapter.
+These do not usually come with a camera.

-Manufacturers use usually few values to describe camera.
+Manufacturers use usually few values to describe a surveillance camera.
 The most important are:

 - LUX rating, amount of light needed for camera to work properly.
 1 LUX equals light produced by one candle.
 Today’s cameras are rated usually below 1 LUX.
 0.01 LUX means basically Day & Night camera, Infrared Cameras need no light at all since they are produce infrared beam, so they rated 0.0 LUX.